dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/create-a-custom-module.md

 ## Enable the module that contains Map part

-Now we have a MapPart is ready to use.
+- Now we have a MapPart is ready to use.
-In our example, we are going to create the Event content type.
+- In our example, we are going to create the Event content type.
-We can attach the Map content part to the content type via code or UI in the admin panel.
+- We can attach the Map content part to the content type via code or UI in the admin panel.
-To simplify our example, we will start by using admin panel but you can do it with code as well.
+- To simplify our example, we will start by using admin panel.

-Before using Map part, we need to enable Codesanook.Map module.
+- Before using Map part, we need to enable Codesanook.Map module.
-- Go to admin panel on left-hand side menu > click Configuration > Features > Search "Map" > Click `Enable` button.
+- Go to admin panel, on left-hand side menu:
+  1. Click Configuration.
+  2. Click Features.
+  3. Search "map".
+  4. Click `Enable` button.

 ![step to enable a module](./images/steps-to-enable-module.png)

-- Verify if you have Map part ready to use by clicking Content menu > Content Definition > Content Parts.
+- Verify if our Map part is ready to use:
+  1. Click Content menu.
+  2. Click Content Definition.
+  3. Click Content Parts.
-- Search "Map" and verify if you have Map content part.
+  4. Search "map" and verify if you have Map content part.

 content part is ready to use
 ![content part is ready to use](./images/content-part-is-ready-to-use.png)

 ## Create an Event content type and attach the Map part
 - In admin panel.
 - On the left-hand side menu.
-- Click Content > Content Definition > Content Type.
+- Click Content > Content Definition > Content Types.
 - On top right corner of the screen, click `Create new type` button > Name it "Event" > Click `Create` button.
 - You will be redirected to a page to add parts to Event content type.
 - Check following parts: